ianmaclarty/amulet/doc/buffers.md

 Returns a new buffer of the given size in bytes.

-The buffer's memory will zeroed.
+The buffer's memory will be zeroed.

 The `#` operator can be used to retrieve the size of a buffer in bytes.